Twinski/yanime/README.md

 # yanime

-A clever yet simple-to-use library to use for your React projects.
+A clever yet simple-to-use animation library for all your React projects.<br/>
-Inject animation within a click of your fingers.
+Add a pinch of yanime and see your interfaces come alive!

 TODO: Add readme :)